Pine nut: Taste disturbances

-Some raw pine nuts can cause taste disturbances, lasting from a few days to a few weeks after consumption.
+Some raw pine nuts can cause pine mouth syndrome, a taste disturbance lasting from a few days to a few weeks after consumption.
 A bitter, metallic, unpleasant taste is reported.
 There are no known lasting effects, with the United States Food and Drug Administration reporting that there are "no apparent adverse clinical side effects".
-Raw nuts from Pinus armandii, mainly in China, maybe the cause of the problem.
+Raw nuts from Pinus armandii, mainly in China, may be the cause of the problem.
 Metallic taste disturbance is typically reported 1–3 days after ingestion, being worse on day two and typically lasting up to two weeks.
 Cases are self-limited and resolve without treatment.

+Food fraud

+In the United States, from 2008 to 2012, some people reported a bitter metallic taste ("pine mouth") that sometimes lasted for weeks after they ate pine nuts.
+After an international investigation, the FDA found that some manufacturers substituted a non-food species of pine nuts in place of more expensive edible pine nut species as a form of food fraud.

 Other uses

-Pine nuts have long been a dietary staple in some Native American tribes.
-Today, though some tribes still use pine nuts in traditional cooking, others use the hard outer shell of the pine nut as a bead for decorative purposes in traditional regalia and jewelry.
+Some Native American tribes use the hard outer shell of the pine nut as a bead for decorative purposes in traditional regalia and jewelry.
 In the Great Basin area of the US, collecting pine nuts is a protected right through state law and treaty.

 In northern California, pine nuts are collected from the grey pine or bull pine.
 Tribes burn designs into the hard shell, reflecting the same design they use in baskets; however, they are often left blank or burned to blacken.
 These are more often used in women's regalia and jewelry.